Skip to Main Content

 The ongoing rapid development of the internet of things (IoT) concept as part of smart city development triggers new approaches for the monitoring and controlling of urban water and wastewater infrastructure.
 The prevalence of system-wide management of urban water and wastewater infrastructure will therefore increase in future.
 Notably, the evolution of low-cost sensors, when combined with innovative and wireless data transfer technologies, enables large-scale implementation of measurement equipment, even in remote or underground structures.
 These developments open up new opportunities for the management of the urban stormwater and wastewater infrastructure.

-The objective of this Special Issue is to gather contributions and review articles on advancing scientific and technical methodologies, technologies, and best practices in the context of IoT sensors for urban wastewater and drainage systems.
-The aim of this Special Issue is to foster and collect knowledge in this context for the benefit of industry practice and research by creating a broad collection of papers introducing recent developments, new experiences and novel ideas.
+This Special Issue gathers contributions and review articles on advancing scientific and technical methodologies, technologies, and best practices in the context of IoT sensors for urban wastewater and drainage systems.
+We have created a broad collection of papers introducing recent developments, new experiences and novel ideas.

 Guest Editors: